 ORDER

-The decision of the Department is affirmed.6
+The decision of the Department is affirmed.

-TED HUNT, CHAIRMAN

-RAY T. BLAIR, JR., MEMBER

-E. LYNN BROWN, MEMBER

-ALCOHOLIC BEVERAGE CONTROL
+TED HUNT, CHAIRMAN RAY T. BLAIR, JR., MEMBER E. LYNN BROWN, MEMBER ALCOHOLIC BEVERAGE CONTROL APPEALS BOA RD

-APPEALS BOARD

 See Rule 58, supra.

+This final decision is filed in accordance with Business and Professions Code §23088 and shall become effective 30 days following the date of the filing of this final decision as provided by §23090.7 of said code.
 Any party may, before this final decision becomes effective, apply to the appropriate district court of appeal, or the California Supreme Court, for a writ of review of this final decision in accordance with Business and Professions Code §23090 et seq.